 Australian Shepherd Care

 Australian Shepherds have similar exercise needs to Australian Cattle Dogs.
 Both are high-energy dogs who are intelligent and crave having a job to do, even if it’s just going on a daily hike or run.
-The Australian Shepherd requires more care as far as grooming, however, because of its thick coat.
+The Australian Shepherd requires more care regarding grooming because of their thick coat.

-The Australian Shepherd has a waterproof, double-layer coat that requires at least weekly brushing.
+The Australian Shepherd has a waterproof, double-layer coat that requires weekly brushing.
 During the shedding season, daily brushing is recommended.

-Like the Australian Cattle Dog, the Australian Shepherd is a high-energy, athletic dog who appreciates having a job.
-These dogs need a great deal of exercise every day.
+Like the Australian Cattle Dog, the Australian Shepherd is a high-energy, athletic dog that enjoys completing a job.
+They need a great deal of exercise every day.
 Australian Shepherds love to be with their people, so if you enjoy running and hiking, they will gladly accompany you!
-The happiest Australian Shepherds are ones with a job, whether that’s working on a farm or ranch, watching over children, or participating in doggie sports such as obedience or agility.
+The happiest Australian Shepherds work on a farm or ranch, watch over children, or participate in doggie sports such as obedience or agility.

 Australian Shepherds are intelligent and energetic and love being with their humans.
-Because of this, there are special considerations to think about before you welcome one of these pups into your home.
+Because of that, there are special considerations to think about before you welcome one of these pups into your home.

-This breed does best with plenty of room to run.
-Therefore, it’s not the best fit for apartment living.
+Australian Shepherds require plenty of room to run.
+Therefore, they’re not the best fit for apartment living.

-The Australian Shepherd is an active, easy-going dog who loves their family and children.
-This breed is kid-friendly and playful.
+The Australian Shepherd is an active, easy-going dog that loves their family and children.
+They are kid-friendly and playful.

 Other Dogs and Pets

 The Australian Shepherd gets along well with other pets, especially if they are raised alongside them from the beginning.
-But even if the pet is a new addition, this dog is so eager to please their humans that they will happily tolerate other animals.
+But even if the pet is a new addition, the Australian Shepherd is so eager to please their humans that they will happily tolerate other animals.

-Both the Australian Shepherd and the Australian Cattle Dog are highly intelligent, energetic, and hard workers.
+The Australian Shepherd and the Australian Cattle Dog are highly intelligent, energetic, and hard workers.
 They love to have an important job to do, such as working on a farm or ranch.
-Both breeds are also of a similar height and weight, though Australian Shepherds are slightly bigger.
+Both breeds have a similar height and weight, though Australian Shepherds are slightly bigger.